cakirogluozan/CPCBidding/REPORT.md

 What methodologies and tools did I use?

 - I've used Python 3.5 on Jupyter-Notebook.
 Moreover;

   - pandas and numpy for data manipulation.
   - os and subprocess for reading data, walking through directories and saving dataframe table images.
   - matplotlib and seaborn for data visualization.
   - scikit-learn for machine learning modelling, data preprocessing and performance evaluation.

-## Requirements

-I've used Python 3.5 on Jupyter-Notebook.
-Moreover;

-pandas and numpy for data manipulation.

-os and subprocess for reading data, walking through directories and saving dataframe table images.

-matplotlib and seaborn for data visualization.

-scikit-learn for machine learning modelling, data preprocessing and performance evaluation.

 ## Data Preprocessing